 Buses travel from Cagliari to Oristano twice every day and the ticket is 6 €.
 In summer, from Oristano, there is a bus that goes to S’Archittu 4 times every day and the ticket is 2 €.

 From Cagliari to Oristano there is a train every hour.
 It departs from the airport and the ticket, that you can buy online or from the ticket machine at the station, are 7 Euros.
 From Oristano, you can only reach S’Archittu by taxi or bus.

 From Cagliari airport, you can choose to take a taxi to S’Archittu, but that’s definitely the most expensive option.
 For about an hour and a half drive, the price is around 100/120 €.

 There is also the option to rent a car at the airport.
 Many agencies have their office right in front of the airport going towards the train station.

 If you are tight on budget and only planning to enjoy some beach time, then it is better not to rent a car but if you are want to go around the villages, I strongly recommend you rent a car.

-You can find a hotel and B&B right in front of the beach for affordable prices ranging between 50-100 € per night for two people.
+You can find a hotel and B&B right in front of the beach for affordable prices ranging from 50 to 100 € per night for two people.
 If in S’Archittu they have no vacancies, you can book a room in nearby Santa Caterina di Pittinuri and Torre del Pozzo beach towns.
 If you want to stay in S’Archittu, you can contact their Bed & Breakfast on the phone to book: +39 3404038998.